ParisaTorabi/ML_Decision_Tree/README.md

 * If all data points have the same label

-⋅⋅⋅⋅* Unordered sub-list.
+    * Unordered sub-list.
-...*return a leaf with that label
+    *return a leaf with that label

 * Else if all data points have identical feature values

-...* return a leaf with the most common label
+    * return a leaf with the most common label

 • Else